 Harriet Cherry, VP:Academic Experience, submitted a paper to several University committees calling for the requirement for physical hand-ins to be dropped.
-This was successful, and the University will be making the change from September 2018.
+This was successful, and the University will be making the change for modules starting in September 2018.

 Students will no longer be required to submit hard copies of work where such assignments have been submitted digitally.
 Students will no longer need to submit physical copies of assignments or dissertations, unless there are valid reasons for doing so.
 This change will come into force from September.